“Sectarian bastards!” the woman standing next to him shrilled. “SOPpy scum!”

 ............................

 Judith was beautiful, Glyn finally admitted to himself.
 He watched her by the kitchen sideboard as she cut and spread jam sandwiches.
 Her profile was strong and elegant and her dark reddish-brown streaked hair was stacked neatly behind a headband with two sweet locks cascading down each side of her face.
 She had a voluptuous and shapely figure and she moved nicely, and her eyes were the deepest brown with long thick lashes like a horse's.
 But she was very old, twenty-three.
 Far too old for him, and he knew it.
-There were six years between her and Gary too, the same age gap as with Glyn; but with Gary it was in the other direction and that made it a very different matter.
+There were six years between her and Gary too, the same age gap as with Glyn; but with

 As if on cue the man in his thoughts spoke suddenly, making him jump.
 He must have entered the room quietly while Glyn was daydreaming: "Glyn, Joe's finished; we're just going to test it.
 I'll give Jude a hand with the tea."